aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 16-50  | In need of some repair.      |
 | 51-85  | In relatively decent shape.  |
 | 86-100 | Immaculately maintained.     |
+^dwellingCondition

+The dwelling is made of . . .

 22-table-4.md